Maintenance Dredging

 Integral to our operations is maintaining the balance between the continued development of a sustainable world-class Port, while protecting the unique marine and coastal environment in which we operate.

-Why does MWPA need to dredge?
+Why does Mid West Ports need to dredge?

-The commercial harbour and channel is a critical piece of infrastructure that supports regional industries such as agriculture, mining, transport and logistics, as well as tourism.
+The Commercial Harbour and Channel is a critical piece of infrastructure that supports regional industries such as agriculture, mining, transport and logistics, as well as tourism.

 Left unmanaged, our port’s capability would be significantly reduced, with the flow on effect impacting local businesses and our community.